Ultimate Norman Real Estate Investing Guide for 2026

 Buy and Hold

-If an investor acquires a property with the idea of holding it for an extended period, that is a Buy and Hold strategy.
-As a property is being held, it is normally being rented, to boost profit.
+If a real estate investor purchases a property for the purpose of keeping it for an extended period, that is a Buy and Hold strategy.
+Their profitability calculation involves renting that investment property while they retain it to improve their returns.

-When the asset has appreciated, it can be liquidated at a later time if local real estate market conditions adjust or your approach calls for a reapportionment of the assets.
+When the property has appreciated, it can be liquidated at a later time if market conditions shift or your plan calls for a reapportionment of the assets.

 Factors to Consider